ME-ICA/tedana/docs/reporting.rst

 ============  =======  =======================================================

 .. note::
-  Specific user interactions can be swithed on/off by clicking on their associated icon within the toolbar of a given plot.
+  Specific user interactions can be switched on/off by clicking on their associated icon within the toolbar of a given plot.
 Active interactions show an horizontal blue line underneath their icon, while inactive ones lack the line.